yoyoyoju/TIL/java/exceptions.md

     System.out.println("is not proper number");
 }
 ```
+* try block must be followed by either a catch or a finally
+    * try with only a finally (no catch) must still declare the exception
+* finally block
+    * no matter the try block fails or succeeds, the finally block runs
+    * if the try or catch block has a return statement, finally will still run
+        * Flow jumps to the finally, then back to the return

 ### throwing exceptions
 * handle the exception:
     * try-catch
+        * all the declared exceptions should be handled
+        * multiple catch blocks must be ordered from smallest to biggest
     ```java
     try {
         Thread.sleep(1000);
     } catch (Exception e) {
+        // runs only if an Exception is thrown e.printStackTrace();
     }
     ```
     * throws Exception: